Fan Fiction, Sex Gods and Single Girls

 It was a good half hour before that happened.

-"And Sue didn't like my idea…" Charlie interjected, "that some of us could sit on the couch and eat over the folding TV trays."
+"And Sue didn't like my idea…" Charlie interjected, "that some of us could sit on the couch and eat on the folding TV trays."

 "With the TV on, most likely."
 Sue smiled as Charlie shrugged sheepishly.

 "So, I went out and bought a new table and got rid of the old rickety one in the kitchen," Charlie said.
-"Without the leaves, this one fits in the kitchen, with the leaves, it seats eight but has to go in here.
-My recliner is in the garage for now.
+"This fits in the kitchen without the leaves.
+With the leaves, it seats eight but has to go in here.
+And my recliner is in the garage for now.
 We needed room for the tree."